-You will need hardstanding for your own vehicles and also for delivery vans and lories.
+You will need hardstanding for your own vehicles and also for delivery vans and lorries, with an access road to it.
 It is also necessary to have flat firm areas onto which materials can be unloaded.
 One way of doing this is to clear the soil (and maybe sub soil) off the area which will eventually be used for permanent parking.
-Then you can lay about 150mm of recycled 38mm or 50mm crushed concrete aggregategravel, crushed stone and other coarse material used in concrete or as hardcore or quarry bottoms (sometimes known as crusher run) on the area and roll it firm.
+Then you can lay about 150mm of recycled 38mm or 50mm crushed concrete aggregate or quarry bottoms (sometimes known as crusher runa cheap gravel like material sometimes used for parking areas and for blinding over ground areas.
+It is a waste product from quarry rock crushing machines and has a fairly high content of fines which help it bind together into a weak concrete type layer, especially when compacted) on the area and roll it firm.
 This can then later become the base for the final surface finish.

 Secure dry storage is important and if possible it should be situated close to the hardstanding so that materials can be easily protected.
 Some people buy old shipping containers and sell them on later.
 Another approach is to build your garage or outbuildings first and use them for storage and workshop/office.

 Somewhere that you can deal with paperwork and drawings, prepare and eat meals, and a toilet.